-- 1) To provide and retain a dedicated, diverse faculty that is well qualified to teach, model, and guide students through the process of becoming an Athletic Trainer. - 2) To prepare students to become members of a responsible citizenry through liberal learning, critical thinking, and academic excellence. - 3) To provide a baccalaureate education that prepares the student for a career in athletic training or graduate study. - 4) To provide academic and career counseling.
-To offer appropriate advising, counseling, and strategies that will assist students in meeting prerequisites for gaining - entry into graduate or professional programs, or to obtain employment in the athletic training profession. - 5) To instill the values of education as a lifelong process of discovery and enlightenment. - 6) To promote professionalism through student membership in the National Athletic Trainer's Association (NATA), attendance, and active participation at educational conferences and symposiums. - 7) To provide educational opportunities with a variety of health care professionals in traditional and emerging athletic training employment settings. - 8) Promote civic engagement through community service and career development. - 9) Encourage active participation on athletic training committees and endeavors at the local, state, district, and national levels.
+- To provide and retain a dedicated, diverse faculty that is well qualified to teach, model, and guide students through the process of becoming an Athletic Trainer. - To prepare students to become members of a responsible citizenry through liberal learning, critical thinking, and academic excellence. - To provide a baccalaureate education that prepares the student for a career in athletic training or graduate study. - To provide academic and career counseling.
+To offer appropriate advising, counseling, and strategies that will assist students in meeting prerequisites for gaining entry into graduate or professional programs, or to obtain employment in the athletic training profession. - To instill the values of education as a lifelong process of discovery and enlightenment. - professionalism promote Tο through student membership in the National Athletic Trainers' attendance, and Association (NATA), activate participation educational conferences symposiums. - To provide educational opportunities with a variety of health care professionals in traditional and emerging athletic training employment settings. - Promote civic engagement through community service and career development. - Encourage active participation on athletic training committees and endeavors at the local, state, district, and national levels.